 Review: The Bank of America® Travel Rewards credit card is great for simplicity, not for maximizing rewards

 Unless you are a BofA customer, the Bank of America® Travel Rewards credit card is far from being one of the best rewards cards or even one of the best travel cards.
-The rewards from your purchases aren’t rewarded as highly as other cards, while options like the Wells Fargo Propel American Express® card provide users with higher rewards rates and better bonuses.
+The rewards from your purchases aren’t rewarded as highly as other cards, while some cards provide users with higher rewards rates and better bonuses.

 If you are a current Bank of America customer, your points can be worth much more through the Preferred Rewards program.
 The program gives members a boost in the value of their points and discounts on other banking products determined by their banking relationship.
 The more money you have with Bank of America, the more your points will be worth.